 Hi!
-Look, you know I love a creamy sauce, sue me!
-This is like my Creamy Tomato Sausage Pasta minus the tomato.
-It's is my ultimate comfort food.
-Simple and common ingredients to form a delicious dish you will come back to again and again.
-This should be your dinner tonight!
-Try my Creamy Salmon Pasta next!
+Look, you know I love a creamy sauce, I just can't help myself!
+This is like my Creamy Tomato Sausage Pasta minus the tomato, and it is pure comfort food.
+Simple, everyday ingredients come together to make a ridiculously delicious pasta you’ll come back to again and again.

 Ingredients: